Steps To Take After You Execute Your Estate Plan

 Children and Adoption

 Having or adopting children is one of the most impactful life events that a person can experience.
 Regardless of how they enter your life, children substantially alter the way your estate will be handed down after you pass.
 Financially, it is possible to allocate assets to children through your Will or any Trusts that you establish.
-While adopted children are considered to be legal heirs under Washington law, stepchildren and foster children must be designated in your estate plan as a beneficiary to receive any inheritance.
+While adopted children are considered to be legal heirs under Washington law, stepchildren and foster children must be designated in your estate plan as beneficiaries to receive any inheritance.

 Moreover, there are special legal requirements that must be considered for children who are minors at the time of inheritance, and these factors should be accounted for within your estate plan.
 Moreover, it is possible to nominate a guardian for your child who will assume care of them in the unfortunate event of your death.
 Finally, you may also want to consider reviewing your estate plan after the birth of grandchildren.